jacurtis813/third-lesson/README.md

 * Begin box model.
 Learning about padding, margin, border, and more
 * Create a second html page and a second css stylesheet for the box model
 * Create links for both the first and second web page
+* Perform the tic-tac-toe board challenge to better understand the positioning.
+(NOTE: you can apply two classes by class="first-name second-name"- just add the space do not add commas)